 New York City sees many of its stop signs and other street signs vandalized or stolen each year.
 Between replacements and other projects, the Department of Transportation’s Queens sign shop makes over 100,000 new signs each year.
 Insider takes us inside the facility for a look at the work that goes into this laborious process.

-THE BEST New York City
+Awesome New York City

 Many of Improv Everywhere’s public pranks and experiments have involved large crowds of people.
 But in this time of social distancing, they went the opposite direction with their latest stunt.
 While the idea of working from a floating office in the middle of NYC’s East River has a certain appeal, but it might be a little distracting.